UNISON's manifesto for Scotland's public

 and action on assaults on staff have all played an important role

-in many of these fields including pressures to achieve equal pay
+do in many of these fields including pressures to achieve equal

-on public service pensions puts at risk many of these gains.
+attacks on public service pensions puts at risk many of these

 There has been some improvement in the co-ordination of scrutiny